procrastinate-org/procrastinate/docs/howto.rst

 --------------------------------------

-Procrastinate defines an `InMemoryJobStore` that will speed-up your tests, remove dependency to Postgres and allow you to have tasks run in a controlled way.
+Procrastinate defines an `InMemoryJobStore` that will speed-up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.

 To use it, you can do::